Published: February 24, 2025 · Last reviewed: May 1, 2026

 Cybersecurity Is a Pillar of Medical Device Development

-There isn’t any device that could achieve FDA approval without cybersecurity measures.
+There isn’t any device that could achieve FDA clearance without cybersecurity measures.
 Manufacturers are well-versed in the submission requirements for premarket submissions, along with responsibilities after the device is in use.
 Those include monitoring for vulnerabilities and a patching and updating plan to remediate them.

 The importance of cybersecurity as a regulation has influenced the industry to be secure by design.
 Security is not an afterthought.
 Instead, it’s a priority from the beginning.